GSA/piv-guides/Template-2.md

 ### This is a third level header
 #### This is a fourth level header

-Start your page with a top level header.
+Start your page with a top-level header.

 # Type your header here

 Include a brief description of the purpose of the page.

-As you add sub-sections, you can create links from the top by creating a linked list like this:
+As you add subsections, you can create links from the top by creating a linked list like this:

 - [Sub Section1](#subsection1)
 - [Sub Section2](#subsection2)